KeavinMoore/WaterEvolution_SuperEarths/README.md

 ## How to run the model

 1. Assign the desired model paramaters in the file [MOparams.py](https://github.com/bendavid791/MO-cycling-loss/blob/main/MOparams.py).
+Planetary mass for these rocky worlds can be that of the Earth, smaller than the Earth, or larger than the Earth ("super-Earths").

 2. Open the file [MO_main.ipynb](https://github.com/bendavid791/MO-cycling-loss/blob/main/MO_main.ipynb) and add your path to the current working directory.